mvklingeren/sk8r/README.md

-# sk8r - A Kubernetes Dashboard
+# sk8r - A Kubernetes Dashboard clone

 sk8r is a modern, open-source dashboard for your Kubernetes cluster.
 It provides a user-friendly interface to visualize and manage your cluster resources, view logs, and monitor metrics.